-(a) Required Course.
-A student may not withdraw from a required course without permission from the Associate Dean.
+- (kkk) Required Course.
+A student may not withdraw from a required course without permission from the Associate Dean. - (Ill)Elective Course.

-- (b) Elective Course.
 A student may not withdraw from an elective course if the withdrawal will take him or her below the full-time or part-time program minimum course load.
 If the withdrawal will not take the student below the program minimum, a student may withdraw from an elective course at any time within the period for dropping classes by filing a notice of withdrawal with the Registrar.
-After two weeks have elapsed and before the last day of classes for a term, a student must file a petition with the Associate Dean for approval to withdraw from any elective course without academic penalty. - (c) Sections (a) and (b) notwithstanding, in a course in which students are assigned substantial presentations, a student may withdraw only with the written permission of the instructor and the Associate Dean.
-Normally, such permission will not be given. - (d) Externships and Internships.
+After one week has elapsed and before the last day of classes for a term, a student must file a petition with the Associate Dean for approval to withdraw from any elective course without academic penalty. - (mmm)Sections (a) and (b) notwithstanding, in a course in which students are assigned substantial presentations, a student may withdraw only with the written permission of the instructor and the Associate Dean.
+Normally, such permission will not be given. - (nnn) Externships and Internships.
 Subsections (a), (b), and (c) notwithstanding, in an externship or internship course, a student may withdraw only with the permission of the instructor and the Associate Dean.
-The rights of the client(s) will be a paramount consideration. - (e) Appeal.
-If the Associate Dean denies a request for withdrawal from any course under subsections (a) or (b), the aggrieved student may file a written petition with the Dean not later than five (5) days following the date of the Associate Dean's denial. - (f) Report of "W/F" for Dropped Course.
-The Registrar shall cause to be recorded a "W/F" for any course dropped by any student after the end of the drop/add period.
+The rights of the client(s) will be a paramount consideration. - (000) Appeal.
+If the Associate Dean denies a request for withdrawal from any course under subsections (a) or (b), the aggrieved student may file a written petition with the Dean not later than five (5) days following the date of the Associate Dean's denial. - (ppp) Report of "W/F" for Dropped Course.
+Unless the Associate Dean has approved the withdrawal, the Registrar shall cause to be recorded a "W/F" for any course dropped by any student after the end of the drop/add period.
+A "W/F" has the same effect on a student's transcript and grade point average as if it were a letter grade of "F." If the Associate Dean approved the withdrawal, the Registrar will enter a grade of "W".